rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-25-new-inline-asm.md

 For full details on the new `asm!` syntax, see [RFC 2873](https://github.com/Amanieu/rfcs/blob/inline-asm/text/0000-inline-asm.md).
-Please try it out, and [report any bugs via the rust issue tracker](https://github.com/rust-lang/rust/issues/) with the tag `F-asm`.
+Please try it out (including translating existing inline assembly to the new syntax), and [report any bugs via the rust issue tracker](https://github.com/rust-lang/rust/issues/) with the tag `F-asm`.